 The Cost of Transport in Spain

-Owning a car in Spain is very convenient, but the public transportation system is excellent and works well throughout Spain.
+Owning a car in Spain is very convenient, but the public transportation system is excellent and works well.
 Trains, buses, and metros serve most of Spain’s cities, and in many towns, it is possible to buy a monthly transport pass or a ten-ride ticket for buses and the metro.

 The Cost of Healthcare in Spain

 Spain’s highly-rated public healthcare system ranks as one of the best in the world.
 All Spanish citizens and permanent residents have access to a free and efficient public healthcare system.